 Pregnancy and Postpartum Anxiety and Depression

-Hormonal, physical, emotional, and relationship changes are among the many variables that contribute to anxiety and depression in pregnant and women in the postpartum period.
+Hormonal, physical, emotional, and relationship changes are among the many variables that contribute to anxiety symptoms and depression in pregnant and women in the postpartum period.
 Therapists at CBTDenver have specialized training in working with mothers and mothers-to-be.

 Postpartum Depression